lpfgarcia/ECoL/README.md

 To cite `ECoL` in publications use:

-* Lorena, A. C., Garcia, L. P. F., Lehmann, J., de Souto, M. C. P., and Ho, T. K. (2018).
-How Complex is your classification problem?
-A survey on measuring classification complexity. arXiv:1808.03591
+* Lorena, A. C., Garcia, L. P. F., Lehmann, J., Souto, M. C. P., and Ho, T. K. (2019).
+How Complex Is Your Classification Problem?: A Survey on Measuring Classification Complexity.
+ACM Computing Surveys (CSUR), 52:1-34.

 * Lorena, A. C., Maciel, A. I., de Miranda, P. B. C., Costa, I. G., and Prudêncio, R. B. C. (2018).
 Data complexity meta-features for regression problems.
 Machine Learning, 107(1):209-246.